vahldiek/academic-kickstart/content/project/erim/index.md

 +++
-title = "Secure, Efficient In-Process Memory Isolation" date = 2018-12-15T00:24:42+01:00 draft = false
+title = "Secure In-Process Memory Isolation and Efficient Cloud Deployments" date = 2018-12-15T00:24:42+01:00 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["memory isolation", "Intel MPK"]
+tags = ["memory isolation", "Intel MPK", "FaaS"]

 # Project summary to display on homepage.
-summary = """Providing isolation for sensitive data and state to increase the security and robustness of applications. """
+summary = """Providing in-process isolation for sensitive data and state to increase the security and robustness of applications and its use to provide efficient cloud deployments """

 # Slides (optional).
 #   Associate this page with Markdown slides.